tom-seddon/b2/etc/release/README.md

 4. Repeat steps 2 and 3 until everything seems to be in order and both platforms have built correctly from the same commit.

 5. Do the release on github.
-Don't include the `v` prefix - git becomes annoying to use when branches and tags have the same name, and SourceTree seems to get very confused.
-GitHub
+Don't include the `ver/` prefix - git becomes annoying to use when branches and tags have the same name, and SourceTree seems to get very confused.

    5.1. `git tag -a VERSION`